Getting started

 The data you want to visualize on the Lifemap tree of life must be in a pandas or polars DataFrame.
 They must contain observations (species) as rows, and variables as columns, and one column must contain the NCBI taxonomy identifier of the species.

-pylifemap includes an example dataset generated from The IUCN Red List of Threatened Species.
-It is a CSV file with the Red List category (in 2022) of more than 84000 species.
+In the following we will use an example dataset generated from The IUCN Red List of Threatened Species.
+It is a parquet file with the Red List category (in 2022) of more than 84000 species.

 We can import it as a polars or pandas DataFrame with the following code: